NREL/BESTEST-GSR-ARCHIVE/README.md

-BESTEST-GSR
+Building Energy Simulation Test - Generation Simulation and Reporting (BESTEST-GSR)
 =============

-## The purpose of this repository is to generate BESTEST test cases and populate data for ASHRAE Standard 140 reporting spreadsheets for EnergyPlus based whole building simulation tools.
+## The purpose of this repository is to generate BESTEST test case models, run simulations, and populate data for ASHRAE Standard 140 reporting spreadsheets for EnergyPlus based whole building simulation tools.

 ### Supported tools
 The default IDF generation is based on the OpenStudio CLI, but the workflow supports a 'bring your own IDF' use case.
 The scripts on this repository should work on Mac, Windows, and Linux.

 ### Dependencies

-* checkout this repository
-* Make sure OpenStudio is accessible from ruby on your system.
-* install RubyXL gem (not needed for measures, only for writing to Excel in with reporting script)

-### Steps to Run BESTEST test cases
-* Install [Ruby](https://www.ruby-lang.org/en/) on your system if it isn't already setup.
-    * 2.2.4 was used for development but other versions may work
-    * Since OpenStudio has it's own embedded Ruby, which is used for running measures, you don't necessariy have to use a version of Ruby supported by OpenStudio.
 * Install [OpenStudio 2.5.0](https://www.openstudio.net/downloads)
     * make sure command line can recognize the 'openstudio' command
     * optionally can use other 2.x versions of OpenStudio
+* Install [Ruby](https://www.ruby-lang.org/en/) on your system if it isn't already setup.
+    * 2.2.4 was used for development but other versions may work
+    * Since OpenStudio has it's own embedded Ruby, which is used for running measures, you don't necessarily have to use a version of Ruby supported by OpenStudio.
 * Install [RubyXL](https://rubygems.org/gems/rubyXL) ruby gem
     * This is used to modify Microsoft Excel spreadsheets

+### Steps to Run BESTEST test cases
 * Run 'run_all_generate_reports.rb' from the command line script while in the top level of the repository.
     * This should generate IDF files, run simulations, and populate Excel files.
 * View resulting files